iQuHACK/Duckfebugging/README.md

+_Organizer's note:_ this project participated in iQuHACK 2020.

+---

 # duckfebugging's Compression and Teleportation Protocol
 This is team *duckfebugging*'s repository for our project at iQuHack.
 The idea is to teleport quantum data in an efficient manner.
 To do this we perform the